-Copy the url, username and password from the credentials into the your preferred editor. we will use these values later.
+Copy the URL, username and password from the credentials into the your preferred editor. we will use these values later.

 Step 10 - Create a LoopBack application

 This section has not been updated yet because we want to show the new advanced security features included in 2018